IPS-Eye-White

 Paul worked in Corinth for about a year and a half after returning from his second missionary journey..

-At that time as Luke said Gallio was proconsul of Achaia a province of the Roman Empire located in the southern part of Greece of which Corinth was the capitol.
-The Jews tried to make a case against Paul but Gallio was of the opinion that it was an internal religious dispute, not a matter for the Romans..
+As Luke said at that time Gallio was proconsul of Achaia - a province of the Roman Empire located in the southern part of Greece of which Corinth was the capitol.
+The Jews tried to make a case against Paul, but Gallio was of the opinion that it was an internal religious dispute not a matter for the Romans..

 But while Gallio was proconsul of Achaia, the Jews with one accord rose up against Paul and brought him before the judgment seat (Gk. bema) , saying, "This man persuades men to worship God contrary to the law."
 But when Paul was about to open his mouth, Gallio said to the Jews, "If it were a matter of wrong or of vicious crime, O Jews, it would be reasonable for me to put up with you; but if there are questions about words and names and your own law, look after it yourselves; I am unwilling to be a judge of these matters."
 And he drove them away from the judgment seat.
 (Acts 18:12-16 NASB)

-The Gallio Inscription is a letter (in several fragments) which was discovered early in the 20th century at the Temple of Apollo in Delphi, Greece.
+The Gallio Inscription is a fragmented letter was discovered early in the 20th century at the Temple of Apollo in Delphi, Greece.
 It was written by the Roman emperor Claudius c.
 52 CE and confirms that his "friend" Gallio (brother of Seneca the philosopher) was proconsul.
 SEE

 Note: In Ancient Greece, the bema, usually located in the town forum or marketplace, was a raised platform from which officials gave public addresses and heard legal cases.
 The bema at Corinth was built around 44 B.C.E. out of huge blocks of stone, originally covered with blue and white marble.
 Also See The Bema or Judgment Seat of Christ in Part VII of What And Where is 'Heaven'?